 4.00 credits.
-Design of research.
-Emphases include research ethics, inferences of causality, and scientific writing.
+This course will introduce the scientific methods that researchers use to study psychological phenomena.
+You will learn how to develop a hypothesis, design an experiment to test the hypothesis, run the experiment, and interpret and report the results.
 Prerequisite(s): PSY 280.
 Corequisite(s): PSY 285L.
 Students must achieve an average of a C- or better for PSY 280 and PSY 285 to continue in the major.
 Hours: lecture 3, laboratory 2.
 Spring semester.